 - Star Ocean: The Second Story is kinda silly about this, as her pointed ears make it kinda obvious Rena is not only adopted, but a different species from the rest of her village.
 The Town Elder doesn't want to bring it up.
 The third game justified this in the in-game encyclopedia; because expellians are a hybrid race, they have a much wider variety of physical features than other humans.
 So while Rena's ears were a bit unusual even by their standards, they didn't actually stand out that much.
 Also, Rena isn't oblivious to adoption.
 Everyone only thinks she is.
 She was, but overheard her adoptive mother and the town elder talking about it after her adoptive dad died.
 (Mom wants to tell Rena she's adopted, the elder somehow talks her out of it.)
 By the time the game begins, she's known for a few years.
 Though she doesn't find out she's a different species until Disc 2.

 - In the reboot of the Spyro the Dragon series, the title dragon was adopted by dragonflies.
 While they do tell him that he's not their biological son, they reassure him that they will always be his "real" family nonetheless.
 The Oblivious comes from the fact he never figured out he wasn't a dragonfly despite the fact he's many times their size, can't fly (yet), and has legs.
 He'd never seen a dragon before in his entire life and the dragonflies hadn't either, so there's no way he could've know what he really was, but those should have at least been a clue.

-- The Flut Flut in the first Jak and Daxter game very briefly adopts Daxter as its mother, despite being approximately 50 times the little orange rodent's size (they milk one joke out of this, and then it turns into a steed — but never again chirps "Mama" in Daxter's direction).
+- The Flut Flut in Jak and Daxter: The Precursor Legacy very briefly adopts Daxter as its mother, despite being approximately 50 times the little orange rodent's size (they milk one joke out of this, and then it turns into a steed — but never again chirps "Mama" in Daxter's direction).